gabrielfuenmar/bunkering-recognition/README.md

     CSV file with bunkering statistics.

-The information is build per operation based on the correct sequence of three operations (Bunker barges recognition [Results as port_barge dataframe], Stopped Vessel and Vessel-Barge rendezvous).
+The information is build per vessel based on the correct sequence of three operations (Bunker barges recognition [Results as port_barge dataframe], Stopped Vessel and Vessel-Barge rendezvous).

 A rough visual description of the algorithm looks as follows:
 1. Port filter